On this Day, in 1939: Leó Szilárd and Albert Einstein urged the US to develop the Bomb - Kafkadesk

 The Einstein–Szilárd letter

-In August 1939, in consultation with fellow Hungarian-American physicists Edward Teller and Eugene Wigner, Szilárd famously wrote a letter signed by his old friend Albert Einstein to the United States President Franklin D. Roosevelt warning that Germany might develop atomic bombs and suggesting that the United States should start its own nuclear program.
+In August 1939, in consultation with fellow Hungarian-American physicists Edward Teller and Eugene Wigner, Leó Szilárd famously wrote a letter signed by his old friend Albert Einstein to the United States President Franklin D. Roosevelt warning that Germany might develop atomic bombs and suggesting that the United States should start its own nuclear program.

 The letter, known as the Einstein–Szilárd letter, prompted action by Roosevelt, who authorized the creation of the Advisory Committee on Uranium, which eventually resulted in the all-out bomb development program known as the Manhattan Project developing the first atomic bombs.